OptimoSupreme/Tetra/README.md

-# Custom Fedora bootc Images
+# Tetra

-This repository contains the configuration and Containerfiles for building custom, bootable, atomic Fedora Linux images using `bootc` (ostree + containers).
+This repository contains the configuration and Containerfiles for building Tetra, an atomic Fedora based Linux distribution using `bootc` (ostree + containers).

 ## Building Installation Media